 How To Find Free Flights With Credit Cards (Even When You Don’t Spend That Much Money In The First Place)

 When I realized that there was a way to travel hack for free flights years ago by using credit cards, I thought it would be an instant game changer.
-But it ended up being a little more complicated than I thought.
-As a seasoned backpacker who once traveled across the US solo with just $300 and a bike, (no seriously, I did) I’m all about finding alternative ways of travel and making them work in unique situations.
-Here’s how I did just that with travel credit card fight points.
+But it ended up being a little more complicated than I thought as someone who doesn’t make or spend a ton of money.
+As a seasoned backpacker who once traveled across the US solo with just $300 and a bike, (no seriously, I did) I’m all about finding alternative ways of travel and making them work in unique situations, so here’s how I did just that with travel credit card fight points.

 How To Get Free Flights With Credit Card Points

 If you ever take a travel hacking class that teaches you how to get free flights with credit card points, you might quickly come to realize that this type of travel hacking is not for the low-income folks.
-Any talk that I’ve gone to on this subject has been by somewhat well-off travel influencers who are spending a lot upfront and there for reaping a lot of rewards.
+Any talk that I’ve gone to on this subject has been by somewhat well-off travel influencers who are spending a lot of money upfront and therefore reaping a lot of rewards that turn into free flights.
 Most credit cards that offer substantial bonus flight points that could actually cover a your trip require you to spend a lot of money in a short amount of time.
 For the average person like myself, that can feel quite impossible.

 The good news?
 There are ways around it if you’re willing to get creative and see it through for the long-game.
 Here’s how you do it.